1. This is the summary process for tenant/landlord laws.

 a.
 A fourteen-day notice, required by law, to be given to a tenant or tenants, informing them that they have fourteen days to pay rent or the landlord will go to court.

 b.
 A thirty-day notice, required by law, to be given to a tenant or tenants, thirty days before the next rent is due, informing them that the landlord wants possession of the premises.

 c.
 A ten-day notice given to a tenant or tenants to move from a premises, which is usually given for drug arrest/conviction or trespassers.

-SUMMARY PROCESS WRIT - Legal document requiring a tenant or tenants to appear in court to answer the charges of the landlord.
+d.
+A summary process wit is a legal document requiring a tenant or tenants to appear in court to answer the charges of the landlord.

-MOTIONS - Housing court motions notify parties to appear in court for a specific hearing.
+f.
+Housing court motions notify parties to appear in court for a specific hearing.

 g.
 Pre-eviction talk-outs are as soon as an execution for possession has been issued and placed in a deputy's hands for enforcement, some offices extend a courtesy of giving the defendant an opportunity to move out on their own.
 This is not required but does save clients’ money if defendant moves.